jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 !\[](/img/faithless-dj-set copy.jpg)

-**RR: You have your own record label as well, Junkdog records, how do you go about finding and selecting new music to release on there?
+**RR: You have your own record label as well - Junkdog records.
+How do you go about finding and selecting new music to release on there?
 Are you planning to release any new music over the next year?**

-Sister Bliss: I always look for something fresh and something honest, and a sound that I haven’t heard that particular take on.
+Sister Bliss: I always look for something fresh and something honest and a sound that I haven’t heard that particular take on.
 But, I do have to say, at the moment I’ve put the record label on pause because of my busy schedule and also because it requires a lot of money and time to be invested into it.
-I really believed in the artists I had and unfortunately, I’ve been disappointed by their work ethic and lack of commitment to releasing new music.
+I really believed in the artists I had and unfortunately I’ve been disappointed by their work ethic and lack of commitment to releasing new music.

-They’ve hit a wall for whatever reason, and I want to make sure my label is about more than just one-off dance tracks because that’s what faithless is about, and I want to guide others in more of an album scenario so they can become fully fledged artists.
+They’ve hit a wall for whatever reason, and I want to make sure my label is about more than just one-off dance tracks because that’s what Faithless is about.
+I want to guide others in more of an album scenario so they can become fully fledged artists.
 <br><br>

 **RR: You talk about longevity a lot around Faithless and your career in general, but was there any times where there were pressures to change your sound to make it more pop-friendly?**

-Sister Bliss: That’s a good question, we started on a very small label, we were pleasing ourselves during that time and we were making sure we didn’t pigeonhole ourselves sonically, so the doors were wide open for us to be whatever we wanted to be.
+Sister Bliss: That’s a good question... we started on a very small label, we were pleasing ourselves during that time and we were making sure we didn’t pigeonhole ourselves sonically, so the doors were wide open for us to be whatever we wanted to be.
 Now there is an awareness, because there is an audience with people asking all the time, ‘when are you going to release new music, when are you going to come on tour?’ because they recognise that we create something quite special.

 But at the end of the day, we have to like the music that we are playing, and we created our own label to have the ability to do so and not have someone breathing down our necks telling us things like “oh that needs to be 3 minutes long” or “that needs to have a bigger chorus”.